csquires/causal-rep-learning-reading-group/README.md

 Our Slack is [causal-representation.slack.com](causal-representation.slack.com).

 To be added to our Slack or our mailing list, send me an email at csquires@mit.edu.
+Similarly, email me your Github username to get edit access to this repository.

 **Meetings**